 What are the different cuts of beef?

 The USDA divides a cow into eight regions.
 They are called the primal cuts, or the main cuts.

 These eight are important.
 You need to learn them.
 If you do, you can easily understand everything you see at the grocery store.
 I promise.

 After the primal cuts, beef gets divided into subprimal cuts — a cut of meat larger than a steak, roast or other single cut, but smaller than a side of beef.
 A butcher often times starts with a sub-primal cut, and they cut it into the individual sizes we’re used to seeing in the butcher case.

-The type of cut you buy and eat is portion cut.
+You buy and eat portion cuts.
 When you purchase from Clover Meadows Beef, you get individually wrapped, portion cut steaks, roasts, ribs, and more.

 Now that you have the regions, all you need to remember is that the more expensive steaks are cut from the center of the steer, which is the loin or rib section.